edamtoft/cornelius.legal.site/_practice/immigation.markdown

 title: Immigration Law
 identifier: immigrationlaw
 layout: contact
-description_text: Representation in the EOIR immigration court in Baltimore, and in matters with USCIS.
-The Law Office of Linda Cornelius is committed to working with you to help find solutions. iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
+description_text: 'Representation in the EOIR immigration court in Baltimore, and in matters with USCIS.
+The Law Office of Linda Cornelius is committed to working with you to help find solutions.'
 language: english
 icon: gavel
-banner_image: "/assets/baltimore.jpg"
+banner_image: /assets/baltimore.jpg
 sitemap: true
 order: 1
 ---